|

 Chester-le-Street.

-Chester Moor, former Methodist
+Chester Moor, the former Methodist

 Chapel (originally Wesleyan), now a model shop.
+NZ 2671 4933.
 Next door stands a

 restaurant formerly known as "God's

 Kitchen".
+Both © James Murray.
 This

-James Murray.
+newspaper article says it is a former church.
 Despite the article, a later one (after the restaurant changed

 hands) owns up to its earlier mistake.
 This had never been a church, but had

-instead been a working man's club.
+instead been a working men's club.
 My appreciation to Howard Richter for his

 researches clearing up this confusion.
+A map of 1923 shows

 Chilton, St.